LuciaBOURQUE/LuciaBOURQUE/README.md

 ## A passionate creativity frontend developer
 First of all, if you check out my github profile, I'm very grateful!
 Really!

 I'm passionate about design and development and I love mixing them up and changing projects whenever I want.
-Typically, I work with Figma and Adobe Creative Cloud for UI creation and graphic design.
+Typically, I work with Figma and Adobe Creative Cloud for UX/UI creation and graphic design.
 That said, I'm a React frontend developer and I try as best I can to follow the movement to enrich myself and improve in my practice of React.
 If you wish, you can browse my projects to discover a little more about my world.

 Currently I'm working on my site/portfolio (it coming soon... so just wait a little bit) while learning and discovering the new Vue.js language.